“What is a bridge?”

 - A small number of teeth are missing, so the tooth bridge is a viable size.

-- The teeth either side of the gap are strong enough to hold the bridge.
+- The dentition either side of the gap are strong enough to hold the bridgework.

-- These supporting teeth also need to have good gum health.
+- These anchors also need to have good gum health.